thedarredondo/data-science-fundamentals/README.md

 The course is broken up into units.
 Within each unit there are 4 files.

 - Notes.
 There are two per unit: an Answer Key (AK) and Student Facing Notes (SF).
-AKs are written to be viewed by educators and students alike.
-SFs have tasks and blank spots for student answers.
+SFs have tasks for students.
+AKs have answers to the tasks (surprise) and are written to be viewed by educators and students alike.

 - ExercisesSF.
-Excercises also have tasks and blank spots.
-I have AKs for the most of the Exercises, but I have chosen not to publish them on github.
+Excercises also have tasks.
+I have AKs for the most of the Exercises, but I have chosen to leave them unpublished.

 - Project.
 Projects are open ended activities where students apply a Unit's content onto a data set of the student's choosing.

-See the folder 'CourseRubrics&Details' for more a break down of the units and my personal grading scheme.
+See the folder 'CourseRubrics&Details' for a more thorough break down of the units and my personal grading scheme.

 ## What's this whole Bayesian Thing?

 Instead of explaining what bayesian statistics is, I'll just say why its good:

-- it allows for precise *and* interpretable controlling of overfitting
+- *all* assumptions about the scope of a problem can--theoretically--be included in a bayesian causal model.
-- *all* assumptions about the scope of a problem can--theoretically--be included in a bayesian(/causal) model.
+- all parts of a bayesian causal model have a precise mathematical meaning--which, as a bonus, is often intuitive.
 - it gives us intuition for how and why deep neural neural networks (the large, complicated AI models that make the news) work.

 I'll emphasize that last point: the bayesain persepctive connects all the various parts of statistics and machine learning.